History of Rocket League in Timeline

 On October 21, 2015, corresponding with Back to the Future Day, the DeLorean time machine from the Back to the Future film franchise was released as a separate DLC for Rocket League.

-In November 2015, a free update added the ability to Mutate a match, allowing custom presets and match settings like low gravity mode and a cubed ball.
+In November 2015, a free update for Rocket League added the ability to mutate a match, allowing for custom presets and settings like low gravity and a cubed ball.

-During the latter part of December 2015, Psyonix introduced an ice hockey-based mutation alongside a special event featuring holiday-themed decorative items, replacing the normal ball with a hockey puck, and changing the floor to ice.
+During December 2015, Psyonix introduced an ice hockey-based mutation alongside a special event featuring holiday-themed decorative items, replacing the normal ball with a hockey puck and changing the floor to ice.

 December 2015: Chaos Run DLC and Wasteland Arena Released

-In December 2015, the Chaos Run DLC was released for Rocket League.
-The DLC added two more cars, along with more cosmetics.
-A new arena called "Wasteland" was released for free alongside the DLC.
+In December 2015, Rocket League released the Chaos Run DLC, adding two more cars along with more cosmetics.
+A new arena, called "Wasteland", was released for free alongside the DLC, being the first non-standard arena.

 2015: Rocket League Announced for Xbox One

-At The Game Awards in 2015, Rocket League was announced to be ported to Xbox One.
+At The Game Awards 2015, it was announced that the game would be ported to Xbox One.

 Microsoft Xbox One Special Edition inMatte Blackin 500GB (video game)(Renewed)